Dumped because of chronic illness or disability?

-In fact, breaking up with someone with a chronic illness is so hard that my self-confidence hit rock-bottom completely.
+In fact, breaking up with someone with a chronic illness or disability is so hard that my self-confidence hit rock-bottom completely.

 From the onset, I had been entirely open and transparent about having a chronic illness.
 And that because of chronic illness it had been impossible for me to work for many years and I was receiving a special allowance from the local council.